lbormann/darts-caller/README.md

 ### Web-Caller

 The web-caller provides various functionalities on a website hosted locally on your end.
-You can access this website on any device with a modern browser.
-Contrary to what the name might suggest, the web-caller offers more than just the pure "call functionality".
+By default you can access this website on any device with a modern browser by entering https://your-ip:8079.
+Contrary to what the name 'Web-Caller' might suggest, it offers more than just the pure "call functionality".
 The website is divided into the following sections or functionalities:

 #### Start